Huds-e/Criptografia_simples/README.md

 ### Project Specifications
 - Programming Language: C
+- Letter standard code: ASCII (may not work with other standards)

 ### Final observations
 This is a beggining project made for educational and entertainment purposes.